campattison/sourceanalysis/README.md

 You are analyzing an academic philosophical text that could be:
 1. An ancient Greek philosophical work (like Aristotle's originals)
 2. An Arabic philosophical text (like Al-Farabi's originals)
-3. A commentary or interpretation of philosophical works
+3. A commentary or interpretation of philosophical works (like Al-Farabi's commentaries)
 4. Part of the established philosophical canon

+Your task is to perform careful scholarly analysis of this text.
+Pay special attention to:
+- References to authors or titles in the text
+- Writing style and terminology that might indicate the text type
+- Technical philosophical terms and concepts
+- Section breaks or chapter divisions
+- The relationship to Aristotelian thought

 Please analyze the following chunk and extract:

-1. Author identification
+1. Author identification:
+   - Look for explicit mentions of the author
+   - Carefully consider writing style and historical context
+   - Note if it's attributed to a specific philosophical school

-2. Title identification
+2. Title identification:
+   - Look for explicit title mentions
+   - Consider standard names of philosophical works
+   - Note if it's part of a larger work

-3. Text type classification
+3. Text type classification:
+   - "original text" (e.g., Aristotle's works)
+   - "commentary" (direct commentary on another work)
+   - "treatise" (independent philosophical work)
+   - "unknown" (if unclear)

-4. Themes and concepts
+4. Themes and concepts:
+   - Major philosophical themes
+   - Technical terminology
+   - Key arguments and concepts
+   - Philosophical methodology

-5. Abstract focusing on main philosophical arguments
+5. Abstract focusing on:
+   - Main philosophical arguments
+   - Relationship to other philosophical works
+   - Historical and intellectual context
+   - Significance of the ideas presented

-6. Structural elements
+6. Structural elements:
+   - Chapter or section divisions
+   - Natural topic transitions
+   - Argument structure breaks
+   - Reference points in the text

 You MUST respond in valid JSON format with these exact fields:
 {